ognevny/calculator-c/README.md

 ``make``

-Then run this as root (sudo or doas)
+Then run this as root: (sudo or doas)

 ``sudo make install``

 ### Installing on Windows (Not recommended)